bsgip/c3x-data/README.md

 Structure
 --------------------

-This package (currently) contains two modules:
+This package (currently) contains three modules:
-1. loaders, whose functions read in data sets and structure them into data structure.
+1. loaders, whose functions read in data sets and restructure it into data structures.
 2. statistics, whose functions read data sets and analyse the quality of data
-3. cleaners, whose functions read data sets and clean it according user configurations (e.G configuration file)
+3. cleaners, whose functions read a data sets and clean it according user configurations (e.G configuration file)

 Conventions